 of endangered species like sea turtles!

-learn snorkeling, kayaking, sea turtle biology, and have hands on sea turtle conservation experiences.
+learn about sea turtle biology, environmental threats, Protection strategies and have hands on sea turtle conservation experiences.

 Sea Turtle nests usually hatch at night and the first turtles emerge in the early morning.
 These nests need to be escavated